ddnexus/pagy/docs/extras/calendar.md

 <%== pagy_nav(@pagy_year) %>
 <%== pagy_info(@pagy) %> for <%== @pagy_year.label %>

-... display your list of records ...
+... display only @records (not the year_page)...

 <%== pagy_nav(@pagy) %>
 ```

-Notice that the nesting could be also multi-level and the number of queries needed with not increase.
-See the single file [pagy_calendar_app.ru](https://github.com/ddnexus/pagy/blob/master/apps/pagy_calendar_app.ru) for a working example of 3 nesting levels: `:year` + `:month` + standard pagination.
+Notice that the nesting could be also multi-level and the number of needed queries will not increase.
+See the single file [pagy_calendar_app.ru](https://github.com/ddnexus/pagy/blob/master/apps/pagy_calendar_app.ru) for a working example of 3 nesting levels: `:year` + `:month` + `:items` pagination.

 You can get a quick demo on your machine: